2023 Solar Incentives Guide for Stoughton, WI - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC can be applied to the total cost of solar panel installation, including the panels themselves as well as accessories, equipment and labor.
-This credit can be claimed for panels installed after January 1, 2006 on a primary or secondary residence that you own and that is located in the United States.
-Originally set at 30% of total costs, the credit has fluctuated over time, and you may qualify for different amounts depending on when your project was completed.
+The ITC is applied to the total cost of installing a solar system, including the panels themselves as well as accessories, equipment and labor.
+You can claim this credit for panels installed after January 1, 2006, on a primary or secondary residence that you own and that is located in the United States.
+The tax credit ranges from 26-30% of total costs depending on when your project was completed.
 There is no maximum amount you can claim.

-To find out exactly how much the ITC could save you, contact your local Stoughton solar panel installer.
+To understand exactly how much the ITC could save you, contact your local Stoughton solar panel installer.

-The Inflation Reduction Act, passed in August 2022, made some changes to the ITC (as well as retitling it the Clean Energy Credit).
-The Clean Energy Credit bolsters the current credit, increasing it up to 30% for solar installation projects started after January 1, 2022 and completed by the end of 2032.
-After this, the percentage will see a slight decrease annually until the end of the program in 2035.
-The program expansion also makes claiming credit for energy storage systems easier than ever before, starting in 2023.
+The Inflation Reduction Act, passed in August 2022, expanded and extended the ITC (as well as retitling it the Clean Energy Credit).
+The new Clean Energy Credit now runs until 2035.
+Homeowners are now eligible for a 30% credit for solar systems installed between 2022 and 2032.
+This credit will then be decreased by a few percentage points every year until its expiration.
+The expansion also makes credits for energy storage systems even easier to claim, starting in 2023.

 Click here to learn more about the new Inflation Reduction Act.
-To understand how the new Clean Energy Credit will apply to you, speak with your local Stoughton solar installers.
+Your local Stoughton solar panel installers are the best people to answer your questions about the new Clean Energy Credit and how it may apply to you.

 State & Local Solar Incentives